 3. Make it Easy to Understand What’s Important

 Just as offering more options leads to more work evaluating them.
-The more details we present about each option can also make it harder to compare them.
+The more details presented about each option the more difficult it can be to compare them.
 Adding too many details may confuse inexperienced consumers because it muddies what is most important to consider about each option.
 You can solve this by designing your offerings so only the attributes that are most likely to influence a customer’s satisfaction are visually emphasized.
 For example if we’re helping someone choose investment funds, it’s most important to highlight things like risk and return, rather than more obscure aspects.

 Remember, every piece of information we present about an option implicitly communicates that it needs to be considered.
 When presented with a long list of details, people may feel they are not considering everything they need to, which can lead to a feeling of uncertainty about their choice or overweighting aspects of a choice that aren’t really related to their needs.

 One nuance to keep in mind is that very experienced and engaged consumers are likely to want access to more information about their options.
 So, it’s important to know your users before you start employing this design strategy.
 One way to accommodate both types of users is to provide only the most important information by default and hide the details behind a link or tap for consumers to view if they want to.

 Choice can be hard.
 Both businesses and consumers are drawn to choice, yet making choices is often difficult.
 Fortunately, there is a deep body of psychological research that can help us.
 In this article, we’ve covered a few tactics you can use to simplify comparison decisions, in the next installments of this series we’ll discuss how you can use content to frame choice more clearly as well as how you can sequence choices to make it feel easier.

 Sources and Further Reading

 Appelt, K., Gao, J. et al. (2014) ,"Choosing How to Choose: Can People Choose the Best Choice Architecture?”.
 Advances in Consumer Research: Volume 42.